taotao110111/FrogPilot/README.md

       - 🟠 Orange - Experimental Mode active
       - 🟡 Yellow - Conditional Experimental overridden
     - Steering wheel icons
-      📢 Request your own steerin wheel icon in the "feature-request" channel!
+      📢 Request your own steering wheel icon in the "feature-request" channel!
     - Steering wheel in the onroad UI rotates alongside your physical steering wheel
     - "Unlimited" road UI that extends out as far as the model can see
 ------